Exact Schwinger Proper Time Renormalisation

+More generally we find a saddle point at solutions to $ R'(\hat t_*)= |{U^k}''|/k^2$.
+One might be concerned about the possibility of divergences at $k\to 0$.
+However as we shall see in the next section, the potential either freezes at finite $k$ in the LPA approximation, or eventually becomes convex in the $k\to 0$ limit, removing this potential problem.

-It is natural to ask if the precise form of the regulator function is important.
+Within this class of regulators it is natural to ask if the precise form of the regulator profile is important.
 Indeed, the Heaviside function is somewhat special because it renders the integrals trivial.
-To consider this question, let us define a general cut-off function in terms of a profile function $\pro$, in the following piecewise continuous way:

-where $\pro(x)$ is an infinitely differentiable (not necessarily monotonically) decreasing function on $x\in [0,1]$ that obeys $\pro(0)=1$, $\pro(1)=0$.
-The scale $\delta t =1/\Lambda^2$ is the thickness of the shell that is being integrated out.
-However, we can also think of the scale $\Lambda$ as an effective UV cut-off in the sense that once the energy scale $k$ hits the scale $\Lambda$, there is no longer a well-defined notion of a sector that has been integrated out.
-Indeed, at $k\gtrsim \Lambda$ the width $\delta t$ of the regulator function profile is larger than the distance between infinite energy energy $t=0$ and the scale $t=1/k^2$.
-Thus $1/\Lambda^2$ marks a distance scale below which the notion of integrating out becomes `fuzzy'.
+To consider this question, we note that, making the change of variables $\hat t = s+1$, our integral in Eq.~\eqref{eq:RGeq22} can be written